cdr30/RapidMoc/README.md

 # RapidMoc
-This package calculates diagnostics of the Atlantic meridional overturning circulation (AMOC) using output from ocean general circulation models (including those with curvilinear grids) and plots comparison with observed data from the RAPID-MOCHA array at 26N.
+This package calculates volume, heat, and freshwater transport diagnostics of the Atlantic meridional overturning circulation (AMOC) using output from ocean general circulation models (including those with curvilinear grids) and plots comparison with observed data from the RAPID-MOCHA array at 26N.
 Observational data and further details about the RAPID-MOCHA array can be found [here](http://www.rapid.ac.uk/) and [here](https://www.rsmas.miami.edu/users/mocha/mocha_results.htm).

 ## How to acknowledge this code
 If you use RapidMoc in analysis for a journal article, please cite [Roberts et al. (2013)](http://onlinelibrary.wiley.com/doi/10.1002/grl.50930/full), which includes a full description of the methodology.